-How to turn over the soil, and which tool or machine to use?
+How to turn over the soil gentle, and which tool or machine to use?

 How to turn over the soil in your garden quickly and easily.
-What tool or machine should you use in the garden, vegetable patch, or field?
+What tool or machine should you use in the garden or small farm, vegetable patch, or field?

 Why has turning over the soil become a habit?